solliancenet/microsoft-postgresql-developer-guide/04_EndToEndDev/samples/04-06-LogicApp/README.md

 - **IMPORTANT** Ensure that the region is the same as where the virtual network for the database instance is located
 - Select **Configure**

-> NOTE: If you did not select the correct region, you can uninstall/reinstall, or perform the following steps:
+> NOTE: If the wrong region was selected, it will be necessary to uninstall/reinstall, or perform the following steps:

 - Navigate to: C:\Users\PBIEgwService\AppData\Local\Microsoft\On-premises data gateway
-  - Delete the Gateway.bin file, and then restarting the service in task manager
+- Delete the Gateway.bin file, and then restart the service in Task Manager
 - Open the Gateway app from the Start menu.

 ## Exercise 6: Configure the Logic Apps Gateway